mzazon/awesome-cloud-projects/aws/enterprise-kms-envelope-encryption/enterprise-kms-envelope-encryption.md

 ## Prerequisites

-1. AWS account with IAM permissions for KMS, S3, Lambda, and CloudWatch Events
+1. AWS account with IAM permissions for KMS, S3, Lambda, and EventBridge
 2. AWS CLI v2 installed and configured (or AWS CloudShell access)
 3. Basic understanding of encryption concepts and AWS KMS service
 4. Familiarity with Lambda function development and IAM role management